!Header Top Bar

 Decoration Subterfuge

 Our feline pals are very playful, and they really just can’t resist batting at anything that dangles.
 Keep this in mind when decorating.
-Put most of the tinsel, lights, and shiny and breakable ornaments on the top half of the tree.
+Put most of the tinsel, lights, and shiny and breakable ornaments on the top half of the Christmas tree.
 The only things within paws’ reach should be fairly dull, unbreakable ornaments.

 Fake It